hymancortista/activedirectory-deploy/README.md

-You can now log into Client-1 as a normal, non-administrative user now Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)
+You can now log into Client-1 as a normal, non-administrative user

-Create a bunch of additional users and attempt to log into client-1 with one of the users —
-Login to DC-1 as jane_admin
-Open PowerShell_ise as an administrator
-Create a new File and paste the contents of the script into it Run the script and observe the accounts being created When finished, open ADUC and observe the accounts in the appropriate OU　(_EMPLOYEES) attempt to log into Client-1 with one of the accounts (take note of the password in the script)